-I grew up in a small Waldo County town on the Penobscot River.
-My favorite thing to do as a kid was to sew alongside my mother on an old White machine in our tiny basement craft room.
-When I moved out of my parent’s house, I continued to truck a sewing machine around to every dingy apartment I moved into, often setting it up on my bed when there wasn’t room for a table.
-My mother, a gifted seamstress, continues to meticulously check over every project I complete.
+Growing up in a small Waldo County town on the Penobscot River, my favorite thing to do was to sew alongside my mother.
+We had a vintage White machine in our tiny basement craft room.
+When I moved out of my parent’s house, I continued to truck a sewing machine around to every dingy apartment that I moved into -- often setting it up on my bed and using my hand to press the foot pedal when there wasn’t room for a table.

-Along with sewing, I remember riding to school on the back of my father’s '83 Harley Sportster.
-I went on to get my first bike at 25, a ’99 CRF150, which I used to build my confidence in the dirt of Downeast Maine.
-Today I ride a ’80 Honda CM400T and a '09 BMW F650GS.
+Another memory I have is riding to school on the back of my dad's '83 Sportster.
+I got my first bike at 25, a ’99 CRF150, which I used to build my confidence in the dirt of Downeast Maine.
+Today I ride a '09 BMW F650GS and a ’80 Honda CM400T.